Casanova2/planet_of_the_tapes/README.md

 ## Advanced Functionality
 * Personalized recommendations
 ------------

 # Phase 2
-In this phase, we will make the HMTL and CSS layout for our web.
-For the CSS implementation, we have
+In this phase, we will show you the layouts for our web.
+We have made only the HTML and CSS implementation.
-used a template from this page (insert URL).

 These are the screens that we have created: